 Finally, consider making quarterly tax payments.
 I know, the last thing you want to do is think about taxes more than once a year, but paying quarterly taxes will make it so you don’t have a huge tax burden at the start of a new year.
 Not to mention, if your deductions are enough, you may actually get a refund.

-If you earned over $600 during the year you will receive a 1099-NEC form from either Paypal or Stripe.
+If you earned over $600 with Doordash during the year you will receive a 1099-NEC form from either Paypal or Stripe.

-A few things to keep in mind: you had to select your preference before January 22, 2021.
+Keep in mind that you had to select your preference before January 22, 2021.
 If you did not, DoorDash should have emailed you, as well as sent a physical copy in the mail to the information on file.

 Depending on how much you make with Instacart, you may get a different 1099 form.